f1re69/streamy/README.md

 echo "REACT_APP_GAUTH_ID=YOURCREDENTIAL" > .env
 ```

-Once you create the .env file you can run the backend server and the frontend server with npm start.
+Once you create the .env file you can run the backend server and the frontend with npm start.

 ## Built With